Date/Time

 Categories

-It is aimed at existing Deputy DSLs or pastoral leaders from both the primary and secondary phases who are interested in finding out more about the role of the DSL and are considering pursuing this as a career path.
+The course is aimed at existing Deputy DSLs or pastoral leaders from both the primary and secondary phases who are interested in finding out more about the role of the DSL and are considering pursuing this as a career path.
 Suitable for teaching and non-teaching staff.

 These sessions will focus primarily on the practical challenges and opportunities of being a DSL, making reference to elements of two key documents: